slyval/guidelines/SAP Commerce/Commerce Conventions.md

 Performance is  a critical part of the majority of ecommerce solutions.
 The below are some of the suggested things to implement to improve performance

 #### Clustering
 Clustering enables for load balancing and high availability.
-For all solutions that cater for a fairly large number of end users, this must
+For all solutions that cater for a fairly large number of end users, this must be implemented

+#### Caching
+Caching is important to allow
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTk5NDUwNTMsLTE2NTM5NjgyMjksLT
+eyJoaXN0b3J5IjpbLTE3Nzc5NjAxNTYsLTE2NTM5NjgyMjksLT
 EyNjEyMzU3NzEsOTg5NzU1NzAwLDE1MTQ2OTQ2MTAsLTE1Nzkz
 ODUyNzMsMzg0Njk1NTE5LDE2Mjk0MTcxNzgsLTE3NjE2MjYyND
 csMzQ4MTY1MjQsLTMzMjk0MDIsMTUzNzI3MDkxMCwtMTgzMzM1